capital-G/supercollider-wiki/git-workflow-and-guidelines.md

-SuperCollider's takes inspiration from git-flow for its branching mode.
+SuperCollider takes inspiration from git-flow for its branching mode.
 You can read about this frequently used git methodology [here](http://nvie.com/posts/a-successful-git-branching-model/).
 We use three major branches:

 - `develop`, for bleeding-edge commits that will be incorporated into the next 3.x release
-- Release branches like `3.9`, to which only bug fixes can be merged
+- Release branches like `3.9`, to which only bug fixes can be merged.
+(Features will occasionally be merged into release branches if they are considered critical for that release.)
 - `master`, which is stable and only includes releases (note: at the time of this writing [2017-09-12], master is not yet stable, but it will be when 3.9 is released)

 There is a set of [command-line extensions](https://github.com/nvie/gitflow) for git-flow; you may want to consider installing them if you contribute frequently.
 There is also a helpful [cheat-sheet](https://danielkummer.github.io/git-flow-cheatsheet/) by Daniel Kummer.